 Cherry Chai Manhattan

-A seductive winter sip, this boozy Manhattan unites bourbon with sweet cherry and cozy chai spices.
-It's a favorite in our house for date night!
+A seductive winter sip, this chai Manhattan unites bourbon with sweet cherry and cozy spices.
+It's perfect for a chilly evening and especially for Valentine's Day.

 Author: